SteffenBauer/PocketPuzzles/README.md

 When everything compiles successfully, you find `build/SGTPuzzles.app`.
 Copy this to the folder `/applications` on your device.
 Reboot if necessary after transfer.

+### Compatibility

 Tested only on the **PocketBook Touch HD 3**, because that is the device I own.
-Could possibly also work on other devices with firmware 5 or higher.
+Should principally work on all devices with firmware 5 or higher.

+I received reports that the app works with these devices:

+* PB632 / Touch HD 3
+* PB631 / Touch HD
+* PB740 / InkPad 3

+I'm interested in reports from more devices; especially how it looks like on color screen.

 ### ToDo